briandconnelly/nicheconstruct/BEACON_Proposal/NOTES.md

 # TODO
-* Model description
+* Move model description up.
-    * Currently starting to address this role in P aeruginosa
+* Better titles for the Aims.
+Form as questions?
 * Figure 1: Get font sizes of A and B to match
 * New title